Considered “super foods” because of their healthy nutrient content, pomegranates are available mostly between the months of October and January.

 How to Eat the Seeds

-Pomegranate seeds enclosed with juicy arils make up a low-calorie, antioxidant-rich food choice.
-According to the U.S. Department of Agriculture, a 1/2-cup serving contains 72 calories, along with 8.9 milligrams of the antioxidant vitamin C. The same serving size also has 205 milligrams of potassium and traces of heart-healthy monounsaturated and polyunsaturated fatty acids.
-The seeds alone contain fiber, which may help you stay fuller longer than just eating the arils alone.
+Pomegranate seeds enclosed in juicy arils make up a low-calorie, antioxidant-rich food choice.
+According to the U.S. Department of Agriculture, a half-cup serving contains 72 calories, along with 8.9 milligrams of the antioxidant vitamin C.

 To Seed or Not to Seed